-Finally, in 1962, Bircham Newton closed its doors to aviation, but it was not to be the end of the story.
+But it was not to be the end of the story though.
 In 1965, with the development of the Kestrel, Hawker Siddeley’s VTOL baby, Bircham came to life once more, albeit briefly, with the sound of the jet engine.
+With tests of the new aircraft being carried out, Bircham Newton once again hung on by its finger nails – if only temporarily.

 A year later, Bircham was sold to the National Construction College and the pathways were adorned with young building apprentices, diggers and cranes of varying sizes.
 Being a busy building college, many of the original buildings have been restored but the runways, flying areas and sadly the watch office, removed.
 Whilst private, the airfield retains that particular feel associated with a wartime airfield.

 Luckily, the main road passes through the centre of Bircham.
 A memorial project has been set up to remember those that served at the airfield with photos and exhibits from days long gone.
 A memorial has also been erected and stands outside the original Station Commanders house, just off the main road and is well sign posted.
 The original accommodation blocks, technical buildings and supporting blocks are still visible even from the road.
 The 1923 guard-house, is now a shop and the operations block, the reception centre.

 Reputedly haunted, the squash courts (built-in 1918) continue to serve their original purpose, and most significantly, the three large C-type hangers and two Bellman sheds are still there – again all visible from the public highway.

 RAF Bircham Newton, stands as a well-preserved model one of Britain’s wartime airfields.
 Although private now, the buildings reflect the once bustling activities of this busy centre of aviation.